enel-gdh-educational/katacoda-scenarios/version-control/web-repo-hosting/step1.md

 ## Step 1 - Create new repository and initialize a project
 In this step:
-* you'll create a new repository in the **version_control_course** bitbucket project available [here](https://bitbucket.springlab.enel.com/projects/ITDSVER)
+* you'll create a new repository in the **Version Control Course** bitbucket project available [here](https://bitbucket.springlab.enel.com/projects/ITDSVER)
 * you'll create a new project locally
 * you'll sync your local repository with the remote one

 ##### Prerequisites
 * You must have an Enel account and be able to access the Springlab environment.
-* You must have the right permission level to create a new repository in the **version_control_course** project
+* You must have the right permission level to create a new repository in the **Version Control Course** project

 ##### Create new Repository
 First of all we need a new remote repository.
 Such repository will host our awesome code.

-Go to [version_control_course](https://bitbucket.springlab.enel.com/projects/ITDSVER) project on Springlab and create a new repository using the "Create Repository" button at top right corner.
+Go to [Version Control Course](https://bitbucket.springlab.enel.com/projects/ITDSVER) project on Springlab and create a new repository using the "Create Repository" button at top right corner.

 ![](./assets/create_new_repository_button.png)